rsalmond/TIL/neuroanatomy.md

     * separated from occipital by exoccipital sulcus
   * occipital lobe (back)

+Temporoparietal Junction (TPJ)
+* where temporal and parietal lobes meet
+* at the posterier end of the lateral sulcus (AKA Sylvia fissure)
+* plays a crucial role in self-other distinctions and Theory of Mind.

 frontal cortex - thin outer multifurrowed surface of the frontal lobe
 * motor cortex - top & sides, back towards parietal lobe